arnaveenkumar/arnaveenkumar/README.md

 ### 🌱 Open to

+📊 Python Developer roles with a focus on data-centric applications, automation, and backend system design. </br>
 🎯 Data Engineering roles focused on building scalable data pipelines, real-time processing systems, and cloud-native solutions. </br>
-🧠 Machine Learning Engineer or Applied Scientist positions involving model development, experimentation, and deployment using Python. </br>
+🧠 Machine Learning Engineer roles involving model development, experimentation, and deployment using Python. </br>
-📊 Python Developer roles with a focus on data-centric applications, automation, and backend system design. </br>
 💡 Passionate about roles that combine clean code, ML workflows, data reliability, and cross-functional collaboration in agile teams. </br>